 - Presence of polyps in the nasal passages

 - Sagging tissue caused by ageing

-- From 40 to decibels, snoring is considered light.
+- Under 40 decibels, snoring is considered light.

-- From 70 decibels and above, snoring is severe.
+- At 70 decibels and above, snoring is severe.

 Snoring and sleep apnea

 When snoring is associated with frequent breathing stops that affect sleep, it is called sleep apnea.
 Often the snorer is not aware that he or she has sleep apnea.
 Sleep apnea is caused by a relaxation of the tongue and throat muscles that obstruct the passage of air.
 Sleep apnea causes fatigue and drowsiness during the day.